-The terrain analyses report (JDMA, 2014a) provides a detailed description of Quaternary geology of the Area.
-The Quaternary geology of the area is dominated at surface by different types of glacial deposits that accumulated with the progressive retreat of the ice sheet during the end of the Wisconsinan glaciation.
-This period of glaciation began approximately 115,000 years ago and peaked about 21,000 years ago.
-The northward retreat of the ice sheet in the Area started approximately 12,000 years ago.
+The terrain analysis report (AECOM, 2014b) provides a detailed description of the Quaternary geology of the Manitouwadge area.
+Quaternary deposits in the Manitouwadge area comprise different types of glacial deposits that accumulated with the progressive retreat of the Laurentide Ice Sheet during the end of the Wisconsinan Glaciation (AECOM, 2014b).